Charleston Traumatic Brain Injury Attorneys

 Moderate to Severe Traumatic Brain Injury Symptoms

-The signs of a moderate to severe traumatic brain injury are very similar to mild TBI symptoms, although usually more intense.
-A moderate to severe TBI can cause long-term cognitive or behavioral problems or death.
-As with any head injury, seek immediate medical attention if you exhibit symptoms.
+The signs of a moderate to severe traumatic brain injury are similar to mild cases but are usually more intense.
+A moderate or severe TBI can cause long-term cognitive or behavioral problems, and in some cases, lead to death.
+Always seek immediate medical help for these injuries.

 A few symptoms that result from a moderate to severe TBI but are not usually present in a mild TBI include: